 Types of Bike Lights

-A well-lit bike is equipped with front and rear lighting (each with side emitters) to ensure your visibility to motorists and pedestrians.
-For commuting or riding after dark—especially on trail rides that are far from ambient light sources—your front light needs to be a high-output lighting system.
+For commuting or riding after dark—especially on trail rides that are far from ambient light sources—your front light needs to be a high-output lighting system so you see well ahead of you.

 Comparing Light Performance